privacore/helppages-findx/README.md

 # help-findxpages
-Help pages for findx - the independent ad private search engine from Europe
+Help pages for the findx search engine.

+Language version can be placed on folders.
+Right now one English version is available.

+Everyone is free to propose edits.